bitcoinops/scaling-book/x.consolidation/consolidation.md

 An unconfirmed UTXO is the output of a transaction which is still in the mempool (i.e. has not yet been confirmed).
-To prevent DoS attacks against node mempools, nodes place additional restrictions on transactions that use unconfirmed UTXOs.
+To prevent DoS attacks against node mempools, nodes place additional restrictions on transactions that use unconfirmed UTXOs---such as not allowing them to have more than 25 ancestors or for the size of all related transaction in the mempool to exceed 100,000 vbytes.
 That means you aren't guaranteed to be able to spend unconfirmed UTXOs at an arbitrary time.
 For example, a wallet may not be able to propagate the second transaction illustrated below (tx1) until after the the first